gunjan1909/react-stream-chatapp/README.md

 ### Description:

-Simple chat application made in Typescript using Vite React Nodejs and Stream and Fastify.
+Simple channel based chat application made in Typescript using Vite React Nodejs and Stream and Fastify.

 NOTE:- Stream API is used which is only free for few days.